by Cat, September 2007; updated with 2013 batch, and in Nov-Dec 2017 to reorganize content. (All photos by Cat)

 Unfortunately, in modern times, these condiments are preserved by canning with vinegar (acetic acid).
 Unfortunately, the heat/pressure of canning destroys or at best minimizes the nutritional elements of the canned food.

 It is recommended to eat 1 – 2 bits of fermented food daily, for a healthy gut.
-I use the fermented orange to add to my morning smoothie for one of my daily servings.
-But it would also be good on ice cream.
+After testing both recipes, I prefer Fermented Orange or Other Citrus, and found the Marmalade version (below) to be too much work.

 Marmalade is sweeter and thicker than the simple fermented orange, and is used like a jam.
 My recipe uses less sweetener – is more bitter and tart – for use in my morning smoothie or as a daily fermented food.
 It’s also a bit more work because you have to cook the pectin and fruit for it to thicken properly.